Yajna: Yajamana

+In Vedic rituals, the sacrifice is offered by a patron known as the yajamana.
+Commonly translated as "sacrificer", yajamana doesn't personally perform the sacrifice but rather hires priests for it.
+The yajamana acts as the patron, and the sacrifice is conducted for his benefit.

 Priests

 Vedic (Shrauta) yajnas are typically performed by four priests of the Vedic priesthood: the hota, the adhvaryu, the udgata and the Brahma.
 The functions associated with the priests were: